imsamarrr/airlinesystem/README.md

-This is practice for git and github
+This is practice for git and github.hello